Larry King: Marriages and children

 On September 25, 1976, King married his fifth wife, mathematics teacher and production assistant Sharon Lepore.
 The couple divorced in 1983.

 On August 1, 1989, King proposed to businesswoman Julie Alexander on their first date.
 Alexander became King's sixth wife on October 7, 1989, when the two were married in Washington, D.C.
 They lived in different cities, with Alexander in Philadelphia and King in Washington, D.C., where he worked.
 The couple separated in 1990 and divorced in 1992.

 King became engaged to actress Deanna Lund in 1995 after five weeks of dating, but they did not marry.

 In 1997, King married his seventh wife, Shawn Southwick (née Engemann), a singer, actress, and TV host who is the sister of musician Paul Engemann.
 The couple wed in King's Los Angeles hospital room three days before he underwent heart surgery to clear an occluded blood vessel.
-The couple had two children: Chance, born March 1999, and Cannon, born May 2000.
+The couple had two children, in March 1999 and May 2000.
 King was stepfather to Arena Football League quarterback Danny Southwick.
 On King and Southwick's 10th anniversary in September 2007, Southwick joked that she was "the only [wife] to have lasted into the two digits".
 The couple filed for divorce in 2010, but later reconciled only to file for divorce again on August 20, 2019.
 King and Southwick were estranged and going through divorce proceedings at the time of King's death in 2021.

 At the time of his death, King had five children, nine grandchildren, and four great-grandchildren.
-His children with Alene Akins, Andy and Chaia, died within weeks of each other in August 2020.
-Andy died at 65 from a heart attack, and Chaia died at 51 from lung cancer.
+His children with Alene Akins died within weeks of each other in August 2020.